nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **IntelliJ IDEA**: The primary Integrated Development Environment (IDE) used for writing and debugging the codebase.
 * **MarkBind**: Used for generating and maintaining the project’s documentation website, ensuring an organized and accessible layout.
 * **GitHub Actions**: Implemented for continuous integration and automated testing to catch potential issues early in the development cycle.
-* **Various open-source Java libraries**, including Apache Commons and Google Guava, were utilized for utility functions and collections enhancements.

 Special thanks to the **CS2103/T teaching team** for their structured guidance, feedback, and provision of relevant learning materials that helped shape this project.